Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/global/macro_events/taiwan_earthquake_semiconductor.md

 ## Risk Implications

 ### Supply Chain Disruption Risk
-- **Timeline**: 2-4 weeks production halt, with potential 6-8 weeks for full supply chain normalisation
+- **Initial Impact**: Production disruption in days following the earthquake
+- **Recovery**: Demonstrated operational resilience with rapid production recovery
 - **Inventory**: Most technology companies maintain 4-8 weeks of semiconductor inventory
-- **Critical Period**: Weeks 6-12 post-event represent highest supply constraint risk
+- **Lesson Learned**: Taiwan semiconductor industry showed strong disaster recovery capabilities

 ### Financial Impact Estimates
+- **Production Recovery**: Much of lost production was recovered through operational efforts
-- **Revenue Impact**: Potential $10-15 billion in delayed or lost revenue across technology sector
+- **Revenue Impact**: TSMC reported Q1 2025 revenue slightly above guidance midpoint
-- **Margin Pressure**: Alternative sourcing at premium pricing could compress margins 2-3%
-- **Capital Allocation**: Accelerated diversification investments into alternative semiconductor regions
+- **Margin Resilience**: Operational efficiency maintained despite disruption

 ### Geopolitical Considerations
-This event highlights strategic vulnerabilities in concentrated semiconductor production:
+This event highlights strategic considerations in concentrated semiconductor production:
 - Taiwan accounts for approximately 60% of global contract chip manufacturing
-- Critical dependencies on single-source suppliers in seismically active region
+- Demonstrated operational resilience in seismically active region
-- Renewed focus on supply chain resilience and geographic diversification
+- Continued focus on supply chain resilience and geographic diversification by customers

+## Company Responses

+### TSMC Q1 2025 Earnings Commentary
+In their April 2025 earnings call, TSMC management provided the following update:

+> "On January 21, Taiwan experienced a 6.4 magnitude earthquake on the Richter scale, followed by several significant aftershocks.
+Although a certain number of wafers in process were impacted and had to be scrapped, we worked tirelessly and were able to recover much of the lost production, demonstrating the resilience of our operation in Taiwan."

+### Customer Response
+Major customers including NVIDIA and AMD have issued supply chain updates confirming:
+- Continued partnership with TSMC for advanced node production
+- Confidence in TSMC's operational resilience
+- Ongoing geographic diversification planning for long-term supply chain resilience

 ## Recommended Actions